cristianCeamatu/microverse-HTML-CSS-capstone-project-online-shop-for-electronics/README.md

 - Webhint/Stylelint linters
 - NPM scripts for testing and running the SCSS changes

+#### You can check the workflow that I use when building website by reading my medium article [Organize your HTML and CSS files like a pro](https://medium.com/@cristian.ceamatu/the-best-way-to-clone-create-any-website-in-very-simple-steps-3e4f467567ba)

 ## Live Demo

 [Live Demo index page](https://raw.githack.com/cristianCeamatu/microverse-HTML-CSS-capstone-project-online-shop-for-electronics/dev/index.html)